3AP-AG/programming-dojo/README.md

 ## 🚨Important information

-- Each group can decided on their own which language they want to use, e.g. Java, Javascript, Typescript
+- Each group can decide on their own which language they want to use, e.g. Java, Javascript, Typescript
 - We don't recommend to use any libraries what so ever
 - Use the IDE you feel most comfortable in
 - To starte create a `branch` of your group